Interview with CAC Volunteer Laura

 Question: How has CAC as an organization impacted you?

 Answer: CAC has given me a wonderful place to be involved in the lives of children in the child protection system and do my small part to try to help.
 I have met some wonderful, caring and involved people who have dedicated their careers to helping families in difficult situations and I have been inspired by many of these people - especially my CAC Program Director.
-Sometimes when in a meeting for a case I can't get over the number of people collected in a room to try to help a child and improve some aspect of his/her life
+Sometimes when in a meeting for a case I can't get over the number of people collected in a room to try to help a child and improve some aspect of their life